garrandall/popular-music-data/tracks/only-you-can-fox.md

 Only you can oh ho only you

 Only you have a right to me
-You ohh
+You oh
 Only you come home every night every night eh hey yeah

 Who can strum a tune by the light of the moon
 Make me love like you do in the afternoon
 Only you can oh ho only you
 Only you can . .
 Only you have a right to me
-You ohh . .
+You oh . .
 Who can strum a tune by the light of the moon . .